Mabdillahi88/tic_tac_toe/README.md

 ### Users

 1. I want users to be able to sign up easily if they are new.
 2. I want users to be able to log in smoothly if they are returning players.
 3. I want users to be promptly informed of any errors in an understandable way.
 4. I want users to easily grasp how to play the game.
 5. I want users to have access to comprehensive game rules
 6. I want users to have the option to restart the game whenever they wish.

+### Site Owner

+7. As a site owner, I wish for users to enjoy their gaming experience.
+8. As a site owner, I aim to store usernames and passwords securely in Google Spreadsheet.
+9. As a site owner, I desire to provide clear error messages for incorrect user input.
+10. As a site owner, I strive to validate input data for correct user entry formatting.
+11. As a site owner, I want users to be greeted by their own names after they log in.